OliverAbraham/Abraham.Scheduler/README.md

 For more options, please refer to my Demo application in the github repository (see below).
 The Demo and the nuget source code is well documented.

+## HOW TO INSTALL A NUGET PACKAGE
+This is very simple:
+- Start Visual Studio (with NuGet installed)
+- Right-click on your project's References and choose "Manage NuGet Packages..."
+- Choose Online category from the left
+- Enter the name of the nuget package to the top right search and hit enter
+- Choose your package from search results and hit install
+- Done!

+or from NuGet Command-Line:

+    Install-Package Abraham.Scheduler

 ## AUTHOR